Create Your Own Adventure in the Boundary Waters

 Intrigued by the idea of a Boundary Waters canoe trip, but not sure if you're willing or able to commit to it?
 Want to see if the kids are ready for the BWCAW?
 Staying at a resort or cabin, and eager for a taste of a true wilderness experience?
 Or maybe you heard about some irresistible fishing that's only accessible by canoe.

 Part of the fun is the trip to the Boundary Waters.
-It's a four to five hour drive from the Minneapolis/St. Paul Twin Cities area, or two to three hours north of Duluth.
+It's a four- to five-hour drive from the Minneapolis-St. Paul area, or two to three hours from Duluth.
 The scenery along the way includes the North Shore of Lake Superior or the Iron Range area.
 The communities that serve as the gateways to the BWCAW are interesting in themselves, so plan to explore them before or after your canoe trip.

 Entries to the western side of the BWCAW are near the towns of Ely, Cook and Crane Lake.
 The eastern side of the BWCAW is reached by the Gunflint Trail or the Sawbill Trail, roads leading inland from the shore of Lake Superior.